 The moors over Swaledale south of Reeth offer a different characteristic to those to the north.
-The fells are rounded and grassy and less influenced by the areas industrial past.
+The fells are rounded and grassy and less (obviously) influenced by the areas industrial past.

 To me this part of the Dales has James Herriott written all over it.
 I can picture his old Austin Morris car struggling along the open, winding roads that come over from Leyburn and Wensleydale.
 I picture the roads as James fended off the numerous dogs that came with him.
-In addition there is also the sound of that so familiar theme tune.
-The moors to the south of Reeth are also quiet and as a result make for a splendid walk.
+In addition there is also the sound of that so familiar (original) theme tune.
+The moors to the south of Reeth are quieter than the north and as a result more enjoyable.
 The views up and down Swaledale are so good High Harker Hill is passed almost without noticing.

-Watch an episode from the original series of James Herriott before taking the walk.
+Watch an episode from the original series of James Herriot before taking the walk.
 He may not have lived in Reeth but the film crew certainly filmed on the roads here.

 Just before reaching the high point of High Harker Hill the path divides.
 The left hand fork is direct, however the right hand one is best to take if you have more time.

 Followed your map for this walk on Friday 10 Feb., it was cold and a bit icy but we enjoyed it anyway .we are retired now and enjoy walking the dales.
 Your site is new to us and I can see it is going to be very interesting.
 Thank you ..